-On the other hand, alcohols are not good leaving groups, but the addition of acid to an alcohol converts the bad hydroxyl leaving group to a good leaving group, water (eq.
-4).
+Alcohols are not good leaving groups.
+However, the addition of acid to an alcohol converts the bad hydroxyl leaving group to a good leaving group, water.

 After the alcohol is converted to a good leaving group, the molecule can participate in a variety of reactions.
-One such reaction is, an elimination reaction.
-Since the alcohol has been converted to a good leaving group by an acid, by necessity, a strong base cannot be present, thus the elimination reaction, when possible, proceeds by an E1 mechanism.
-That is, a carbocation forms, and then a weak base, like the conjugate base formed when the acid protonated the alcohol, can abstract a proton.
+In the presence of a nucleophile, a substitution reaction can occur, typically via an S_N1 mechanism.
+In the absence of a good nucleophile, an elimination reaction can occur.
+Since the alcohol has been converted to a good leaving group by an acid, by necessity, a strong base cannot be present, thus the elimination reaction proceeds by an E1 mechanism.